 Assuming your opponent is savvy enough not to tap to the shoulder lock, he is likely to start pushing down on your knee in order to pass away from the pressure of the shoulder lock attack.
 This is exactly the reaction you're prepared for, as you're going to weave your right hand underneath their left elbow, ensuring that their arm will stay out of the triangle you're about to jump.

 Now it's just a matter of getting your left leg out from underneath them.
 Remember: they already put their arm underneath your leg, so all you have to do is unentangle it from their body.

 Note: this requires a basic understanding of guard maintenance and prevention concepts and basic Double Under Stack Pass Defense.

 Which submission do you hit the most?

-The triangle choke has been a huge part of my game for at least 18 years now, since I started training judo (and BJJ shortly thereafter).
+The triangle choke has been a huge part of my game for at least 18 years now, since I started training judo (and BJJ shortly after that).
 I've used triangles to win my most recent competitions, and I used them a whole lot during my white belt days.
-Having a strong fundamental concept of how to finish the choke itself and maintain the position is more important than having a bunch of fancy set ups, but it sure is fun to learn the fancy stuff, too!
+Having a strong fundamental concept of how to finish the choke itself and maintain the position is more important than having a bunch of fancy setups, but it sure is fun to learn the fancy stuff, too!